isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 Portal components:
 1. Frontend Gatsby app implementing the UI.
+1. A Cloudfront distribution
-1. API Gateway that directs API requests to Lambda functions.
+1. API Gateway that receives API requests from Cloudfront and directs them to Lambda functions.
 1. A Fargate deployment that runs upload/conversion/validation jobs.
 1. An S3 bucket that stores files associated with datasets.
 1. An Aurora DB that stores information about datasets, collections, and their associated files.